 - Fresh Garlic Cloves: Fresh garlic will give you a lot more flavor than jarred garlic.

-- Marinara Sauce: Use whatever sauce you love, we love Rao’s marinara sauce the best.
+- Marinara Sauce: Use whatever sauce you love, we love Rao’s marinara sauce the best if using store bought.
+Or if you have the time, this Homemade Marinara is worth the extra few minutes of work!

 - Seasonings: Italian Seasoning, Salt, and Pepper